mauroBus/charty/README.md

   + MultipleDataInput : takes N series to draw.
 - Documentation was added to the code, following the YUI standard

 ## Coming soon

- - Support for negative values
  - Support for switching linear / ordinal scales
  - Completion of donut chart
  - Define chart names as constants
  - Relocate labels with text and rounded rectangles
  - Slides to explain composition
- - Redefinition of scatterplot chart
- - Better drawing for grid charts

 ## WTF